 is called “the throne of YHVH” and when “many nations will be gathered to it”.
 At this time “they will no longer remember

 the ark of the covenant of YHVH, nor will it come to mind nor will it be

 visited”.
 For these scriptures to be

-The western historians usually start teaching modern history from the late Egyptian, early Greek and Roman periods, largely ignoring the Bronze Age, whereas those paying attention to YHVH’s Word start with the life of Abram, Isaac, and Jacob, who actually lived during the height of that epoch.
-Yet most of us are left in our minds with the idea that our forefathers were merely wandering shepherds who lived in tents at the time when other nomadic tribes roamed around the then known world.
+The western historians usually start teaching modern history from the late Egyptian, early Greek and Roman periods, largely ignoring the Bronze Age, whereas those paying attention to YHVH’s Word start with the life of Abram, and then Isaac, and Jacob, who actually lived during the height of that epoch.
+Yet most of us are left with the idea that our forefathers were merely wandering shepherds who lived in tents at the time when other nomadic tribes roamed around the then known world.

 Back in the late 1990’s we visited Kadesh Barnea, where one could see evidence of a campsite that would have served large numbers of people.
 The remains were quite staggering, as we viewed the round stone campsites for as far as the eye could see.
 We were told that according to the accepted view it could not have been the Israelites who had left behind these ruins, as in the archeologists’ dating system there was a 200 to 300 year discrepancy between the remains on this site and the “so called” exodus.
 At the same time and according to the same theory, the identity of those people - who apparently did not stay at that site for long – was shrouded in mystery, as well as their whereabouts.

 So why are we calling this article “A Missing Link to the Second/Last Exodus”?

 As mentioned earlier, we have to look at the end of the Bronze Age in order to help us understand what possibly might be the scenario leading to the last exodus.